2429 Helpful Hints for Compliance [R-07.2015]

 —Zero (0) is not used when the numbering of amino acids uses negative numbers to distinguish the mature protein.

-—Any inquiries regarding a specific computer readable form that has been processed by the Office should be directed to the Systems Branch of the Chemical/Biotechnology Division of the Scientific and Technical Information Center.
+—Any inquiries regarding a specific computer readable form that has been processed by the Office should be directed to the Sequence Systems Service Center of the Scientific and Technical Information Center at 571-272-2510.